 Your home's heating, ventilation, and air conditioning (HVAC) system accounts for nearly 60 percent of your total energy bill.
-Since it runs at least half the day, it's the highest energy-using appliance in your home.
+Since it runs at least half the day, it is the highest energy-using appliance in your home.

 Is 78 degrees too warm for your comfort?
 Use ceiling fans or room fans to move the air and cool your rooms.
 And drink more water.
 It will cool you down and improve your health and reduce your grocery bills.

 2. Program Your Settings

 ... with a programmable thermostat.
-We replaced the thermostat in our apartment with a simple Honeywell model that we purchased at a local home improvement store.
+We replaced the thermostat in our apartment with a simple Honeywell model that we purchased at a home improvement store.
 It allows us to control our temperature settings and save on energy costs.

 Some cities provide programmable thermostats for their residential customers.
 San Antonio, Texas, residents can apply for a FREE Smart Thermostat (Peak Saver Thermostat) from CPS Energy or call 866-222-7645 for details.

 3. Change Your Filters

 ... at least once a month.
-Every two weeks is best for optimal performance.
+Every two weeks may be necessary for optimum performance.

 Air conditioner (AC) filters get dirty quickly during the summer months.
 A dirty filter puts a strain on the system, making it run harder and longer.
 Not only will this create a higher energy bill, but it will also shorten the life of your system.